voger/tinyclone/README.md

       $ docker-compose build
     ```

-   Build is going to take some time.
+   Building is going to take some time.
 You may want to go and make some tea.

 * Run this repo